 Energy

 | It was difficult to analyze the current energy efficiency of the building being investigated; however, it was observed that various alterations can optimize the energy performance of such buildings.
-The actual high rise residential buildings requires more consumption of energy than other housing schemes.
+The actual high-rise residential buildings require more consumption of energy than other housing schemes.
 This is due to the fact these buildings share many areas.
-Therefore, such buildings require integrated approach to enhance the energy performance, which was lacking in this particular case and service and managing energy consumption is an important concern of for high-rise residential buildings. |
+Therefore, such buildings require an integrated approach to enhance energy performance, which was lacking in this particular case and service and managing energy consumption is an important concern for high-rise residential buildings. |

 Water

-| Water ingestion and effectiveness are considered as key pointers of building performance.
-It is observed that water efficient buildings are in demand of public and government for their operations.
-In the current practices of the company water resources are not that much efficient because of adhoc management techniques. |
+| Water ingestion and effectiveness are considered key pointers for building performance.
+It is observed that water-efficient buildings are in demand by the public and government for their operations.
+In the current practices of the company, water resources are not that efficient because of ad hoc management techniques. |

 Waste

-| Waste reduction is taken as very important factor for healthy and sustainable environment.
-In case of high-rise residential buildings, waste reduction is challenging the company is striving to maintain the cleanliness and prevent outflow of harmful materials. |
+| Waste reduction is taken as a very important factor for a healthy and sustainable environment.
+In the case of high-rise residential buildings, waste reduction is challenging the company is striving to maintain cleanliness and prevent the outflow of harmful materials. |

 Maintenance

-| Enhancing building performance is an important for sustainable environment, however company does not implement any strategy that evaluates the performance of the maintenance teams |
+| Enhancing building performance is important for a sustainable environment, however, the company does not implement any strategy that evaluates the performance of the maintenance teams |

 Safety

-| Facility Managers ensures that safety for residents, visitors and contractors are ensue in these buildings.
-Although some signs have been installed in the buildings investigated, further active fire protections systems as well as safety signs must be installed for this high-rise residential buildings of the company. |
+| Facility Managers ensure that safety for residents, visitors and contractors ensues in these buildings.
+Although some signs have been installed in the buildings investigated, further active fire protection systems, as well as safety signs, must be installed for this high-rise residential building of the company. |

 Dangerous Possessions

-| Harmful materials which are often used for cleaning and other purposes are need to be managed in an effective way so that these could not generate any negative impact on environment.
+| Harmful materials which are often used for cleaning and other purposes need to be managed effectively so that these do not generate any negative impact on the environment.
 No such checks were observed during the analyses of the current FM |

 Hazardous Materials

-| All those material, which are harmful for human health, may be found in high-rise residential buildings and all these need a safe storage.
-For now, company has maintained a store but it did not put policy for their use |
+| All those materials, which are harmful to human health, may be found in high-rise residential buildings and all these need safe storage.
+For now, the company has maintained a store but it did not put a policy for their use |

 Health & Convenience

-| For the residents of high-rise buildings it is vital to provide a healthy and adoptable living standard.
-Company needs to introduce latest standards to inspire more clients |
+| For the residents of high-rise buildings, it is vital to provide a healthy and adoptable living standard.
+The company needs to introduce the latest standards to inspire more clients |

 Vital Services

-| Fire and safety shield items are required for the residents of high rise buildings. |
+| Fire and safety shield items are required for the residents of high-rise buildings. |

 Emergency Management

 | Emergency Management Plan, identification of high-risk areas and safe areas, maintenance schedule as well as an emergency training program is essential for high-rise buildings.
-For now, company has a rough planning, which needs to be refined efficiently. |
+For now, the company has a rough planning, which needs to be refined efficiently. |

 Security

-| Protection of physical infrastructure and assets is also a significant concern.
-The company has obtained services of external security services for the protection of their assets.
+| The protection of physical infrastructure and assets is also a significant concern.
+The company has obtained services of external security services for the protection of its assets.
 Permission was not granted to gain information regarding the security plan |

-1. A review of current energy performance given an idea for measurement and future plan for energy management. |
+1. A review of current energy performance gives an idea for measurement and plans for energy management. |

-2. Knowing about energy needs of the building in different time slots by communication through residents |
+2. Knowing about the energy needs of the building in different time slots by communicating with residents |

-3. Energy audit is an imperative part of energy management process.
+3. Energy audit is an imperative part of the energy management process.
 It makes sure that nothing is ignored. |

-4. Identify available resources, energy baseline and opportunities with addition of expectations of residents and budget limitations |
+4. Identify available resources, energy baseline and opportunities with the addition of expectations of residents and budget limitations |

 5. Maintain a system which keeps energy consumption records and reports |

 A SWOT analysis is a planning tool which demonstrates Strengths, Weaknesses, Opportunities, and Threats that a business could face.
 Mostly it is used for strategic planning.
-It identifies business objectives as well as internal and external factors which are supportive for achieving objectives.
+It identifies business objectives as well as internal and external factors which are supportive of achieving objectives.
 SWOT is the first tool to know more about the situation (Helms and Nixon, 2010).
-The summary of the SWOT analyses completed for the client has been detailed as below;
+The summary of the SWOT analyses completed for the client has been detailed below;

 Table 6: Suggested FM strategy in response to SWOT